changh95/Study-Resources-Review/README.md

 > So here's **a summary / reviews of some of the most popular MOOCs and books**.
 Hope this helps!

+For each resource, a brief summary, pros/cons, and my personal comments are listed.

 </br>

 ## Table of Contents